bykof/billomapy/README.md

 A full featured Python library for http://www.billomat.com/
 ----------

-If you have problems or don't understanding something you can email me:
+If you have problems or don't understand something you can email me:

 mbykovski@seibert-media.net